catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

 .. code-block:: bash

    sort_buffer_size (a few MB is typical for complex SELECT queries)
    # Be careful as this can be allocated in each connection.
-   # You will run out of memory if you make it too big)!
+You will run out of memory if you make it too big)!

-Before committing to changing any of these parameters on your main database, you can test the behaviour of your new configuration by using a :ref:`replica<database_replica>`.

 How to change parameters
 ========================